actions/importer-labs/jenkins/4-dry-run.md

     - __<http://localhost:8080/job/test_pipeline>__

 3. Where do you want to store the result?
     - __tmp/dry-run__.
-This can be any path within the working directory from which Valet commands are executed.
+This can be any path within the working directory from which GitHub Actions Importer commands are executed.

 ### Steps